FOSDEM is an annual event for software developers, focused on open source software, happening in Bruxelles during the first weekend of February.

 The whole event was busier than last year’s and this trend can be traced back for a few years now.
 The hallways and the common areas were getting really crowded at times with a lot of time to be also spent for lunch.
 All vendors had 20-30 person queues at lunch time.

-I also expected that the last keynote would cover something that is both interesting and innovative: maybe a sneak peek into the future, maybe something to cover events from the previous year or just some achievements that made the World, as a whole, a better place.
+I also expected the last keynote to cover something that is both interesting and innovative: maybe a sneak peek into the future, maybe something to cover events from the previous year or just some achievements that made the World, as a whole, a better place.
 Well, … no. All we got was a boring presentation that many people did not follow until the very end.
-No questions were taken from audience, though.
+No questions were taken from audience, unsurprisingly.